sam81/sam81.github.io/r_guide_bookdown/06_file_IO.md

 ### Low-Level File Input

-Sometimes the file to be read is not nicely organised into separate columns each representing a variable, in this case the function `readLines` can either read the file one line at the time, or all the lines at once, to be then further processed to extract the data.
+Sometimes the file to be read is not nicely organised into separate columns each representing a variable, in this case the function `readLines` can either read the file one line at the time, or read all the lines at once.
+The lines can then be further processed to extract the data.

-## Writing Data to a file
+## Writing data to a file

 ### The `write.table` function {#write.table}